fdedonck/Comics/Figure 1A 2025/README.md

 # Figure1A
 Two sci-art comics made for Figure1A.
+(This page might take some time to load because of the high-res images)

 ![Borrowed Shade](FINAL%20EXPORTS/ArtDrivenByScience_BorrowedShade.png)